Blackhawk-TA/dynoBot/README.md

 }
 ```

-**IMPORTANT: When you fork this project, don't upload the security.json to your repository.
-This would allow others to steal your discord token.**
+<span style="color:red">**IMPORTANT: When you fork this project, don't upload the security.json to your repository.
+This would allow others to steal your discord token.**</span>

+#### Set up 3rd party api keys
-If you want to use the Wolfram|Alpha module, you'll need their API key in the security.json as well.
+If you want to use the Wolfram|Alpha module, you'll need their API key in the `security.json` as well.
 You can request a free Wolfram|Alpha API key [here](https://products.wolframalpha.com/api/).

 With the API key, your security.json should look like this: